-What It Means for Your Business: Shopping Actions is Google’s first foray into online marketplaces, and potentially, a real competitor for Amazon.
+Shopping Actions is Google’s foray into online marketplaces and, potentially, a real competitor for Amazon.
 The difference between Shopping Actions and Amazon is that Google does not promote private label products within its marketplace.
-Therefore, Shopping Actions partners will not face direct competition from the marketplace owner, as they do on Amazon.
+Therefore, Shopping Actions partners do not face direct competition from the marketplace owner, as they do on Amazon.

-Reporting is also limited, compared to the insights retailers receive in Google Shopping and paid search.
-Shopping Actions provides high-level dashboard reporting that analyze retailers’ data at three levels–all stores and fulfillment centers, a single store or fulfillment center, or a product and top product categories.
-These dashboards include data on average order value, average number of items per order, sales, fulfilled orders, lost sales, fill rate, and more.
+There are some limitations to Shopping Actions, such as reporting capabilities.
+Shopping Actions provides high-level dashboard reporting that analyzes data at three levels–all stores and fulfillment centers, a single store or fulfillment center, or a product and top product categories.
+These dashboards include data on average order value, average number of items per order, sales, fulfilled orders, lost sales, and fill rate., and more.